 labours, and which in many instances amount to the acquirement of a positive disability to fulfil the office to which God may have appointed the individual, as in the case of an evangelist.

 I would make one further observation, suggested by the present question.
-In observing the infinity of contending interests with which the church is now filled, &#8220;the wars and fightings &#8220;amongst brethren&#8212;the restlessness of those who are spending their power and spirituality in defending one human system against another&#8212;the inquiry solemnly forces itself upon us whilst witnessing the surrounding scene of excitement, For what are *we to contend*?
-The apostle has answered the question, &#8220;Contend earnestly for the faith which was *once* delivered to the saints.&#8221; Let the inquiry then be calmly proposed to all our minds, For what are we contending?
-If it be for anything of *secondary* derivation, God cannot own it: the contention is *for our own,* and not *for the things of Christ*: for nothing *since* delivered is of His Spirit.
+In observing the infinity of contending interests with which the church is now filled, "the wars and fightings" amongst brethren -- the restlessness of those who are spending their power and spirituality in defending one human system against another -- the inquiry solemnly forces itself upon us whilst witnessing the surrounding scene of excitement, For what are *we to contend*?
+The apostle has answered the question, "Contend earnestly for the faith which was *once* delivered to the saints".
+Let the inquiry then be calmly proposed to all our minds, For what are we contending?
+If it be for anything of *secondary* derivation, God cannot own it: the contention is *for our own*, and not *for the things of Christ*: for nothing *since* delivered is of His Spirit.

-The preceding considerations tend to shew that opinions, supported by ever so fair an appearance of antiquity, are worthless&#8212;are deeply injurious to the glory of God, unless based upon His word.
+The preceding considerations tend to shew that opinions, supported by ever so fair an appearance of antiquity, are worthless -- are deeply injurious to the glory of God, unless based upon His word.
 The end in view will have been fully answered if but one servant of Christ should be added to that field of labour; or the doubts removed from the mind of but one brother who hesitates to acknowledge, as his fellow-workers, those who have been called by the same Spirit.
-And let it be observed that in this, as in all things, the liberty of the believer is not the spirit of insubordination, but of entire subjection to the Spirit and the church of God, wheresoever they may be found; not the spirit of enthusiasm, but of a sound mind&#8212;of a mind *at one with God,* which alone gives righteous judgment.
+And let it be observed that in this, as in all things, the liberty of the believer is not the spirit of insubordination, but of entire subjection to the Spirit and the church of God, wheresoever they may be found; not the spirit of enthusiasm, but of a sound mind -- of a mind *at one with God*, which alone gives righteous judgment.
 And let the people of God be waiting upon Him for His guidance.
 It is a time in which those who act with the simplest purpose will carry the work with them (for it is a day in which God is separating realities from forms), as that which can alone stand the universal dislocation which every institution is undergoing, and which the Spirit of God shall, and can, alone go through unscathed, and they that are led by Him unmarred and unhurt.

-May God work abundantly by His Spirit, and fill His labourers with it! &#8220;The harvest truly is plenteous, but the labourers are few; pray ye therefore the Lord of the harvest, that he will send forth labourers into his harvest.&#8221;{pb 80}
+May God work abundantly by His Spirit, and fill His labourers with it!
+"The harvest truly is plenteous, but the labourers are few; pray ye therefore the Lord of the harvest, that he will send forth labourers into his harvest".

-Parochial Arrangement Destructive Of Order In The Church
+{80}

+PAROCHIAL ARRANGEMENT DESTRUCTIVE OF ORDER IN THE CHURCH

-&#8220;God is not the author of confusion,&#8221; @1 Corinthians 14.
+"God is not the author of confusion", @1 Corinthians 14.